Decoding 67/8 as a Decimal: A practical guide

 At its core, converting a fraction to a decimal is about representing the fraction's value using the base-10 number system.
 Division is the fundamental operation involved.
 When we divide the numerator by the denominator, we're essentially asking: "How many times does the denominator fit into the numerator?"
 The result of this division is the decimal representation of the fraction.

 The decimal system uses powers of 10 (10, 100, 1000, etc.) to represent numbers.
-Therefore, converting a fraction to a decimal involves expressing the ratio as a sum of tenths, hundredths, thousandths, and so on.
+Because of this, converting a fraction to a decimal involves expressing the ratio as a sum of tenths, hundredths, thousandths, and so on.

 In the case of 67/8, the long division shows that 8 fits into 67 eight times with a remainder.
-The remainder represents the portion that doesn't perfectly divide.
+Here's the thing — the remainder represents the portion that doesn't perfectly divide.
 We continue the division by adding decimal places and zeros, effectively subdividing the remainder into smaller and smaller parts until we reach a terminating decimal or a repeating decimal.

 Terminating vs. Repeating Decimals: